 called the Koine.
 The Koine means “common.”
 The New Testament was written in Koine Greek.

 Now for a long time the scholars didn’t understand this.
 There was a time when they would

 actually call the Greek Testament “Holy Ghost language.”
 They would consider it a special language that

+God prepared just to write the Scriptures in.
 Well, he did, but he prepared it through the natural

 means of the conversation of people.
 Gradually the Koine Greek, shaken down from the conquest of Alexander the Great, became the

 commercial language.
 Everybody in the civilized world, whatever else you spoke locally, you learned to talk Greek.